John Vanbrugh was a seventeenth/eighteenth century architect and playwright

 1709: The main part of Castle Howard is now complete and he spends the summer there.
 He is now in dispute with the Duchess of Marlborough parts of Blenheim.

-1712: Works at Blenheim Pace finally come to a standstill.
+1712: The works at Blenheim Pace finally come to a standstill.

 1713: Vanbrugh’s term as Comptroller of the Board of Works comes to an end.